a2stuff/a2d/README.md

 ## Tools

-The [cc65](http://cc65.github.io/cc65/) tool chain will be used; source files will target the ca65 macro assembler.
-Cross-development on modern systems will be assumed.
+The [cc65](http://cc65.github.io/cc65/) tool chain is used; source files target the ca65 macro assembler.
+Cross-development on modern systems is assumed.
 (Sorry, Merlin purists!
 We still love you.)

 See [Building And Running](docs/Building_And_Running.md) instructions.